yetanotherco/aligned_layer/examples/l2/README.md

 ## How it works: Step by Step

+This L2 works in two steps.
+First we need perform the user transfers and prove that state transition inside the zkvm and send it to aligned verification layer (a.k.a fast mode).
+Then, once our proof has been aggregated by aligned (this happens every 24hs) we need to run the on chain verifier to update the state transition on chain for which we need to retrieve the merkle path for the proof.

+### Step 1

 1. Load or initialize the state.
 2. Load user transfers.
 3. Run the zkvm + transfers to perform.
 4. Generate and submit the proof to Aligned.
-5. Wait for the proof to be aggregated.
+5. Store proof binary on disk to be later retrieved by the on chain verifier.

+### Step 2

+6. Load the proof binary.
-6. Call the smart contract function `updateStateTransition`, which:
+7. Call the smart contract function `updateStateTransition`, which:
     1. Calls `verifyProofInclusion` in the `AlignedProofAggregationService`, which:
         - Computes the proof commitment with the provided `public_inputs` and `program_id`
         - Computes the Merkle Root, using the provided Merkle Proof.
         - Checks the root exists in the aggregation root.
     2. Verifies that the initial_state_root public input matches the on-chain state.
     3. If successful, updates the state root with the post_state_root public input.
-7. If the contract call succeeds, updates the local database.
+8. If the contract call succeeds, updates the local database.

 ### Usage